Charging VAT on goods

 Advertising goods and industrial samples given free to customers in reasonable quantities are not taxable.
-This is the case even where the €20 limit is exceeded.
+This is the case even where the value of the samples exceeds the €20 limit.

-The advertising goods and industrial samples must be in a form not ordinarily available for sale to the public.
+The advertising goods and industrial samples need to be in a form not ordinarily available for sale to the public.

 Replacement goods supplied free of charge in accordance with warranties or guarantees on the original goods are not taxable.